Keeping Connected on the Water

-Cruising along the U.S. coastlines or inland river cruising, such as pursuing the Great Loop, is in many ways essentially "RVing on water" - and the challenges these types of cruisers face are often similar to what RVers encounter.
+Cruising along the U.S. coastlines or inland river cruising on a boat, such as pursuing the Great Loop, is in many ways essentially "RVing on water" when it comes to mobile internet.
+The mobile internet challenges these types of cruisers face are often similar to what RVers encounter.

-But going further offshore or into lonely remote anchorages can present an entirely different set of connectivity challenges.
+But taking a boat further offshore or into lonely remote anchorages can present an entirely different set of mobile internet connectivity challenges.

-Anyone designing a mobile internet set up for a boat will need to think about installation issues, the potential benefits of "marine grade" equipment, the need for omni-directional antennas, issues covering the larger indoor space inside a boat with signal, and perhaps even integrating satellite communication.
+Anyone designing a mobile internet set up for a boat will need to think about installation issues, the potential benefits of "marine grade" equipment, the need for omni-directional antennas, ways to cover the larger indoor space inside a boat with signal, and satellite internet and communication.

 If you're an RVer who is crossing over into the world of cruising or sailing, many of the considerations for setting up a mobile internet arsenal will seem similar to those you made while traveling by land.